 Username This is the Username used to log on to your ADSL service provider's network.
 It is commonly in the form - user@isp.com.
 Your ADSL service provider uses this to identify your account.
 Record info here Password This is the Password used, in conjunction with the Username above, to log on to your ADSL service provider's network.
 This is used to verify the identity of your account.
 Connection Protocol This is the method your ADSL service provider uses to send and receive data between the Internet and your computer.
-Your Modem supports the following connection protocols: PPPoE, PPPoA, CLIP (IPoA) and Bridge.
-Security Protocol This is the method your ADSL service provider will use to verify your Username and Password when you log on to their network.
+Your Modem supports the following connection protocols: PPPoE, PPPoA, PPPoA with DHCP, Bridge, and CLIP (IPoA).
+Modulation Type ADSL uses various standardized modulation techniques to transmit data over the allotted signal frequencies.
+Some users may need to change the type of modulation used for their service.
+The default DSL modulation (MMODE) used for the Router automatically detects all types of ADSL modulation.
+However, if you are instructed to specify the modulation type used for the Router, you have three alternatives: G.LITE, G.DMT and T1.413 Security Protocol This is the method your ADSL service provider will use to verify your Username and Password when you log on to their network.
 Your Modem supports the PAP and CHAP protocols.
 VPI This is the Virtual Path Identifier (VPI).
 It is used in conjunction with the Virtual Channel Identifier (VCI) below, to identify the data path between your ADSL service provider's network and your computer.
 VCI This is the Virtual Channel Identifier (VCI).
 It is used in conjunction with the VPI above to identify the data path between your ADSL service provider's network and your computer.

-Information you will need to change settings on the DSL-300T Modem:
+Information you will need about your DSL-500T ADSL Router:

 Username This is the Username needed access the Modem's management interface.
 When you attempt to connect to the device through a web browser you will be prompted to enter this Username.
-The default Username for the Modem is admin .
+The default Username for the Modem is admin.
 This may be changed by the user.
 Record info here Password This is the Password you will be prompted to enter when you access the Modem's management interface.
 The default Password is admin .
 This may be changed by the user.
-LAN IP addresses for the DSL-300T This is the IP address you will enter into the Address field of your web browser to access the Modem's configuration graphical user interface (GUI) using a web browser.
+LAN IP addresses for the DSL-500T This is the IP address you will enter into the Address field of your web browser to access the Modem's configuration graphical user interface (GUI) using a web browser.
 The default IP address is 192.168.1.1 and it is referred to as the "Management IP" address in this User's Manual.
 This may be changed to suit any IP address scheme the user desires.
 This address will be the base IP address used for DHCP service on the LAN when DHCP is enabled.
-LAN Subnet Mask for the DSL-300T This is the subnet mask used by the DSL-300T, and will be used throughout your LAN.
-The default subnet mask is 255.255.255.0 .
+LAN Subnet Mask for the DSL-500T This is the subnet mask used by the DSL-500T, and will be used throughout your LAN.
+The default subnet mask is 255.255.25.0 .
 This can be changed later.

-Information you will need about your Ethernet LAN or computer:
+Information you will need about your LAN or computer: